-Temporary aggregate negative project adjustments referred to above for 2024 of \$97.2 million included a temporary non-cash impact of \$31.8 million in the fourth quarter for a Civil segment project on the West Coast, which primarily resulted from significant changes that have been negotiated, or are being negotiated, that carry lower margin (and lower risk) that reduced the project's percentage of completion and overall margin percentage.
-The remaining amount of temporary negative project adjustments reflected individually immaterial non-cash adjustments due to the successful negotiation of significant lower margin (and lower risk) change orders and growth of unapproved change orders.
-The temporary impact to earnings resulting from these adjustments is expected to reverse itself over the remaining life of the project.

 Temporary aggregate negative project adjustments referred to above for 2023 of \$79.2 million included a temporary unfavorable non-cash impact of \$40.7 million resulting from the successful negotiation of significant lower margin (and lower risk) change orders on a Civil segment project on the West Coast.
 These approved change orders increased the project's overall estimated profit but reduced the project's percentage of completion and overall margin percentage.
+This temporary negative project adjustments were individually immaterial and were due to growth in unapproved change orders on various projects that reduced the projects' percentage of completion are also expected to reverse over the remaining lives of the projects.

-This temporary reduction to earnings is expected to reverse itself over the remaining life of the project.
-The remaining amount of temporary negative project adjustments were individually immaterial and were due to growth in unapproved change orders on various projects that reduced the projects' percentage of completion and profit margin, which are also expected to reverse over the remaining lives of the projects.
+The 2022 temporary aggregate negative project adjustments of \$119.7 million referred to above included a temporary unfavorable non-cash impact of \$38.8 million resulting from the successful negotiation of significant lower margin (and lower risk) change orders on the same Civil segment project on the West Coast.
+These approved change orders increased the project's overall estimated profit but reduced the project's percentage of completion and overall margin percentage.
+As indicated above, this temporary reduction to earnings is expected to reverse itself over the remaining life of the project.
+The remaining amount of temporary negative project adjustments was due to growth in unapproved change orders on various projects that reduced the projects' percentage of completion and profit margin, which are also expected to reverse over the remaining lives of the projects.
+The largest portion of this remaining amount was a \$10.1 million temporary unfavorable impact on the electrical (Specialty Contractors segment) component of a transportation project in the Northeast.